cyralinc/terraform-provider-cyral/docs/guides/iam_auth_rds_pg.md

 -> **Note** This guide assumes you have an RDS PG instance that is reachable from the subnets the sidecar will be deployed to.
-Make sure you create the user in the database that corresponds to the role created in this example and grant the `rds_iam` permission as shown in the following command:
+Make sure you create the user in the database that corresponds to the name of the role created in this example and grant the `rds_iam` permission as shown in the following command:

 ```
-CREATE USER "arn:aws:iam::YOUR_AWS_ACCOUNT_NUM:role/my-sidecar_rds_access_role";
+CREATE USER "my-sidecar_rds_access_role";
-GRANT rds_iam TO "arn:aws:iam::YOUR_AWS_ACCOUNT_NUM:role/my-sidecar_rds_access_role";
+GRANT rds_iam TO "my-sidecar_rds_access_role";
 ```

 Use this guide to create the minimum required configuration in both Cyral